What Are Vertices, Faces And Edges? Explained For Primary School

 This vocabulary is introduced in the national curriculum at Year 2, and so the following information can be used with pupils throughout primary school years.
 Even Year 1 pupils can begin to engage with properties of shapes in this way if you want to give them a head start!

-- What are vertices?
+- What are vertices in shapes?

 - What are edges?